Betty Ong: Betty Ann Ong Foundation

-The Betty Ann Ong Foundation was founded to honor Ong's interest in the welfare of children, by providing, in the words of board member David Huff, "training and guidance on nutrition, health, physical activities, leadership skills, critical thinking skills, planning, group and team activities, and community awareness and cohesiveness".
-Among its activities are contributions to groups including the Bakersfield Police Activities League and Betty Ann Ong Chinese Recreation Center in San Francisco's Chinatown.
+The Betty Ann Ong Foundation was founded to honor Ong's interest in the welfare of children by providing, in the words of board member David Huff, "training and guidance on nutrition, health, physical activities, leadership skills, critical thinking skills, planning, group and team activities, and community awareness and cohesiveness".
+Its activities include contributions to groups such as the Bakersfield Police Activities League and the Betty Ann Ong Chinese Recreation Center in San Francisco's Chinatown.

-In March 2013, the foundation publicly opposed the decision of the Transportation Security Administration to allow knives with blades up to 2.36 inches long back onto aircraft for the first time since the 9/11 attacks.
-Ong's sister, Cathie Ong-Herrera, speaking as the president and CEO of the foundation, stated, "The horrific events that took place on the morning of September 11, 2001 began with the takeover of American Airlines Flight 11.
+In March 2013, the foundation publicly opposed the Transportation Security Administration's decision to allow knives with blades up to 2.36 inches long back onto aircraft for the first time since the 9/11 attacks.
+Ong's sister, Cathie Ong-Herrera, speaking as the foundation's president and CEO, stated, "The horrific events that took place on the morning of September 11, 2001 began with the takeover of American Airlines Flight 11.
 Terrorists took control of the aircraft by first fatally stabbing two flight attendants with box-cutters.
 My sister, flight attendant Betty Ann Ong, along with the entire flight crew and passengers were murdered.
 There are no words to describe the gut-wrenching pain and grief our family has experienced—things that no other family should ever have to endure.
 I support the Coalition of Flight Attendant Unions' position to reverse the TSA's decision to allow knives and other dangerous objects on aircraft because it's about everyone's safety."
-The foundation was among a coalition of groups opposed to the move by the TSA, which abandoned the plan as a result.
+The foundation was among a coalition of groups opposed to the move, and the TSA abandoned the plan as a result.

 In media

-Ong was played by Jean Yoon in the 2006 ABC miniseries The Path to 9/11, and by Jane Zhang in episode two of the 2004 BBC docudrama Zero Hour.
+Ong was portrayed by Jean Yoon in the 2006 ABC miniseries The Path to 9/11, and by Jane Zhang in episode two of the 2004 BBC docudrama Zero Hour.

 An extensive clip from Ong's call to headquarters was used for the beginning of the 2012 film Zero Dark Thirty.
-The clip was used without attribution, and without the consent of Ong's family and the airline.
-They requested that Sony Pictures Entertainment, the film's U.S. distributor, make a charitable donation in her name, credit her onscreen, state the Ong family does not endorse torture (which the film depicts being used in the manhunt for Osama bin Laden) on its website and in home entertainment versions of the film, and acknowledge these things during the 85th Academy Awards ceremony.
+The clip was used without attribution and without the consent of Ong's family or the airline.
+The family asked Sony Pictures Entertainment, the film's U.S. distributor, to make a charitable donation in her name, credit her onscreen, state on its website and in home‑entertainment versions that the Ong family does not endorse torture (which the film depicts in the manhunt for Osama bin Laden), and acknowledge these points during the 85th Academy Awards ceremony.